carpentries/amy/docs/procedures.md

 * normal release: bump minor version
 * major changes (e.g. big project gets merged): bump major version.

-In future, once CI/CD is implemented, we may consider switching to [commitizen](https://github.com/commitizen/cz-cli) which will help with generating changelogs and bumping versions accordingly.

 **Milestone name should indicate the release version**.
 For example, if next release is `v3.15.0`, then the milestone collecting issues and PRs should be named `v3.15` or `v3.15.0`.